khanfarhan10/TextGeneration/README.md

 <code>C:\Users\Tannistha Pal\Documents\GitHub\TextGeneration>virtualenv TextGenEnv</code>

-Users for other python versions  may [Install Python 3.7.6](https://www.python.org/downloads/release/python-376/) first and then run the following command to choose the correct python interpreter with the correct path.The common path where windows installs python is :
+Users for other python versions  may [Install Python 3.7.6](https://www.python.org/downloads/release/python-376/) first and then run the following command to choose the correct python interpreter with the correct path :

 <code>virtualenv --python=python3.7.6 TextGen</code>